 Another key risk factor for packing on excessive pounds during infancy is starting solid foods early (before four months).
 The study found that parents who feed their babies formula often add cereal or even sweeteners to the bottle–a habit that also teaches infants to overeat and is linked to a 30 percent rise in childhood obesity risk.

-In March, the CDC reported that more than 40 percent of moms introduced solids before four months, when their babies aren’t ready for such foods.
+The CDC has reported that more than 40 percent of moms introduced solids before four months, when their babies aren’t ready for such foods.
 Astonishingly, about 9 percent of the moms in that study started these foods before their babies were four weeks old!

 The American Academy of Pediatrics recently issued new guidelines recommending exclusive breastfeeding for the first six months as the healthiest option.
 However, formula can also be a good choice as long as parents avoid overfeeding.
 Signs that your baby is full include turning his or her head away from the bottle, chewing on the nipple, taking longer and longer pauses between sips, and looking satisfied.